Backpacks

 OpSak Odor Proof bags

 These are a must have for ‘leave no trace’ campers.
 (Which I hope we all are.)
-Because these OPSAK Odor Proof barrier bags will hold any kind of waste and keep the odeurs inside of the bag.
+Because these OPSAK Odor Proof barrier bags will hold any kind of waste and keep the odeurs inside the bag.
 A feature that’s equally usefull in not attracting unwanted wildlife (Which is pretty much all wildlife, as we leave wildlife be.)
 They are long lasting, resealable, washable, watertight, airtight, and odorproof, so these are an excellent solution for:

 - Fresh caught fish.
 As an ultralight hillwalker, I allways struggled to find dedicated, light and small bags to keeping caught fish seperate from other gear while fishing.
 Now I have these.